 Williams plays Rainbow Randolph (aka Randolph Smiley), a children's television show host.
-On-screen, he is a lovable, friendly character, but in his personal life he is almost an antithesis incarnate of himself
+Onscreen, he is a lovable and friendly character, but in his personal life, he is virtually the antithesis incarnate of himself

-— rude, irascible, and with a propensity for violence.
-Unfortunately for Randolph, his show is canceled after he is caught by the FBI taking bribes from parents to put their kids on his show and he is replaced by another show featuring a purple anthropomorphic rhino named Smoochy (a clear parody of Barney the Dinosaur), played by Norton.
+: rude and irascible with a propensity for violence.
+Unfortunately for Randolph, his show is canceled after he is caught by the FBI taking bribes from parents to put their kids on his show, and he is replaced by another show featuring a purple anthropomorphic rhino named Smoochy (a clear parody of Barney the Dinosaur), played by entertainer Sheldon Mopes (Edward Norton).

 Randolph spirals into depression and poverty, and vows to bring down Smoochy and his show.
 Throughout the film, Randolph concocts a variety of sadistic and psychotic plots to ruin Smoochy's career, and becomes involved with a gangster named Merv Green (Harvey Fierstein), but his ploys are constantly foiled by the fact that Smoochy really is as sweet and nice as the character he portrays

-The film was a commercial and critical bomb, but like most comedies that fall under that category
+The film was a commercial and critical bomb, but like some comedies that fall under that category

 , it has developed a cult following.